CanPacis/vedia/readme.md

 ### Exhaustive procedures

 A procedure can be exhaustive meaning for every value it reads from its given stack it also removes it.
 That makes the exhaustive length procedure the same as the empty procedure.
-Exhaustive procedures are denoted with an octothorpe "#" character.
+Exhaustive procedures are denoted with an ampersand "&" character.

 ```
-len{your-stack}#
+len{your-stack}&
 ```

 ## For loops